 We welcome applications and inquiries from postdoctoral researchers, graduate students and undergraduate students from a variety of disciplines and backgrounds with passion, commitment, and confidence and who are on a quest for knowledge in marine microbial ecology or oceanography research and education.
 Applicants should be hard-working, independent, have a track record of success and want to work as part of team of scientists with diverse backgrounds, but similar interests.
 Specific qualifications are less important than future potential to excel, but we generally evaluate applications on research experience, personal statements, recommendation letters, degrees/coursework, academic performance, diversity and inclusion, and commitment to society.
 Undergraduate students interested in independent study projects should discuss availability before registering for classes (i.e. ~November for spring term or ~April for fall term) and are required to receive a permission number directly from Dr. Johnson.
 Prospective PhD students interested in joining the laboratory should apply through the Division of Marine Sciences.
-Admission is also possible through the Ecology Program (UPE) at Duke University.
+Admission may also be possible through the Ecology Program (UPE) at Duke University.
 Applicants interested in either program should contact Dr. Johnson prior to applying to discuss their interests and availability of openings.
 When applying, please mention your interest in the Johnson Lab on either application.

 Although not required, PhD students typically spend one academic year in Durham focusing on coursework.
 In the years that follow students work at the Marine Laboratory, which is located in Beaufort NC (~3 hours from Durham).
 PhD students generally complete at least 30 units (including 24 graded credits, or ~6 classes) in their first 2 years of graduate school.
 Specific coursework requirements vary between programs, but are generally exceptionally flexible.
 With the help of your advisor and committee, coursework is selected to fulfill requirements and to provide appropriate background and tools to complete the research proposed.
 Note that although coursework is an important component, the majority of time during a typical PhD program is spent collecting, arranging, interpreting and reporting on your research.